-Do You Need To Pursue Compensation for an Accident Injury in Court?
+Do You Need To Pursue Compensation for an Oklahoma Back Injury in Court?

 If the insurance company won’t pay the appropriate value of your claim, you can pursue a lawsuit against the negligent driver who caused the accident and your injuries.
 You can pursue economic, non-economic, and punitive damages against the other driver, including:

 - Lost wages due to time away from work

 The jury may award punitive damages in your case if they find that the negligent driver was particularly reckless, malicious, or intentional in their actions that led to the accident.